Since I’ve been blogging on the Huffington Post I’ve written about cannabis, alcohol and sex. This is what I would like to say about gambling…

 “Casinos are a psychological minefield.” writes the author of a fascinating article on the tactics that casinos use.
 “Their architectural design, as well as everything in it, has a methodical function devised to keep you, the player, inside spending your money.”
 All these tactics are designed to make the players “feel comfortable, wanted, and most of all, optimistic.”

 Prior to Tony Blair’s government, gambling was restricted in the UK.
 The last labour government allowed the building of casinos with jackpots of £4,000, and bookies and betting websites were allowed to advertise on the TV for the first time.
-British casino operators were not slow in learning the marketing tactics the Americans had perfected.
+If you read this review, you would of known that British casino operators were not slow in learning the marketing tactics the Americans had perfected.

 “These figures illustrate how gambling is fast becoming an endemic problem across different age groups” said Anne Milton in 2009, when she was the Conservative Party’s health spokesperson.
 But since taking power the Conservatives’ moral objections to gambling have been quietly forgotten.